NotYourMagicBonkStick/Daga-Rename/README.md

 If you provide multiple directories to rename but won't specify any ID the program will return an error starting with: `terminate called after throwing an instance of 'std::filesystem::__cxx11::filesystem_error'`.
 To avoid this, always make sure that the first provided argument is an ID.

-In all other cases the program will print `help`.
+In all other cases the program will print the help message.
 It can also be displayed by running `Photo-Rename help`.

 If you find a bug, please refer to [Contributing](./docs/contributing.md).